8 min read

 What to Look for in a Dedicated Development Team

-• What’s your maximum budget?
+• What’s your budget ceiling?

 A dedicated software development team or even a dedicated software developer brings a deep level of expertise and specialized knowledge to many situations and can provide an agile, cost-effective way to handle software projects for startups, projects with unclear requirements, and projects that are likely to need help scaling in the near future.